CALENDAR Fall 2022–Spring 2023

 4th-month class:

-Though the curriculum is based in the arts and humanities, Gordon in Orvieto is open to all majors.
-Talk to your academic advisor to determine if this program fulfills your respective degree requirements.
+Though the curriculum is based on the arts and humanities, Gordon in Orvieto is open to all majors.
+Talk to your academic advisor to determine if this program fulfills your degree requirements.

 "I loved that there was no such thing as working solely in the studio.
 The whole program is built around the idea of enjoying the wonderful resource of Italy.
 There's no way you're going to stay inside.
 The best place to draw is out in the city, drawing the architecture that you see, the church facades, the people—taking all you can from the life that's around you."